jrgdelrisco/lumen_jwt_authentication_authorization/README.md

-# Steps for this project (windows 10)
+# Step by step guide

+This is a small project I made that uses Lumen, firebase/php-jwt library for authentication and authorization through middleware, database migrations and seeding.
+I let you bellow the steps you have to take to get running a project like this one.

 ## Prerequisites

-1. Install Wamp and you're done
+1. Install Wamp and you're done (I'm using Windows 10)
 2. Text editor of your choice (VSCode)

 ## Steps